sonicweaponized/ansible-examples/docs/deploy-ssh-key.md

 - When prompted enter the password for the user that you created when initially setting up the target machine.

-- Your output should be:
+- Your output should be similar to:

 ```
 ansible@ansible-test:~/ansible-examples$ ansible-playbook linux_deploy-ssh.yml --ask-pass --ask-become-pass